 “I’m very pleased with the work of our committee and search consultants and the overall work that’s been done to this point to find the next chancellor at UAMS,” Shorey said.
 “We already have a solid pool of applicants identified and the recruitment processes are constantly in motion to identify others who may have more recently become interested in the position.
 Ultimately, the committee is committed to taking as much time as necessary to help President Bobbitt find the best person to serve as the next leader of UAMS.”

-A website created by UAMS to keep faculty, staff, students and the public informed about the search can be found here.
+Visit the website created by UAMS to keep faculty, staff, students and the public informed about the search.